Queensland Tertiary Admissions Centre

 Other requirements

 Students are allocated to a partner hospital for their whole program.
 Note: Students start clinical experiences in Trimester 1, so all mandatory requirements must be undertaken before (or as soon as) offers are received.
 A health check, including immunisation status (especially hepatitis B immunity), a Suitability Card and an Australian National Police Check (at own expense) are required.
 Applicants must complete a nationally accredited first aid certificate with CPR (at their own expense) before the first placement.
-For more information, visit the Griffith University website.
+Students must meet all professional practice requirements.
+For more information, visit Health Placement Support Hub.

 Prerequisites